techidaily/site-youtube-sure/source/_posts/approved-pivoting-passions-into-profits-your-vlogs-revenue-roadmap.md

 ![sell products or services](https://images.wondershare.com/filmora/article-images/2022/11/how-to-start-a-vlog-and-make-money-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/P6Wfzj6YNDM?si=WRZQD9zCdQ1_tW1b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 With over 1 billion monthly active users, there's an opportunity for content creators to make money by selling their products or services.
 You could sell your physical products to your audience as a vlogger.
 The best method this can be done is by creating an online store that sells T-shirts and mugs with your branding.
 Make sure those products must be related to your niche or channel category.
 As for services, you could also offer tips on improving your life, starting an online business, or even becoming a successful Youtuber!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: Top 10 Highest-Paid Vloggers on YouTube